CMSgov/ab2d-website/onboarding.md

 ### Attest to AB2D data protocols

 A current CEO, CFO, or COO  (“Attestor”) from your organization first needs to agree (“attest") to our Claims Data Usage Protocols.
-These protocols include <a href="https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745">legal limitations on data use and disclosure</a>.
+These protocols include [legal limitations on data use and disclosure](https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745).

-Log in to the <a href="https://hpms.cms.gov/app/ng/home/">Health Plan Management System (HPMS)</a> and select <i>Claims Data Attestation</i> (under <i>Contract Management</i>).
+Log in to the [Health Plan Management System (HPMS)](https://hpms.cms.gov/app/ng/home/) and select _Claims Data Attestation_ (under _Contract Management_).
 We encourage you to have multiple Attestors.
 This prevents gaps in access if Attestors leave the organization.

 #### How do I complete attestation?
-Once you log in to the <a href="https://hpms.cms.gov/app/ng/home/">HPMS</a> and select <i>Claims Data Attestation</i> (under <i>Contract Management</i>):
+Once you log in to the [Health Plan Management System (HPMS)](https://hpms.cms.gov/app/ng/home/) and select _Claims Data Attestation_ (under _Contract Management_):
-- Choose an option for a single, multiple, or all contracts in the <i>Contracts Without Attestation</i> window.
+1. Choose an option for a single, multiple, or all contracts in the _ontracts Without Attestation_ window.
-- Select the <i>Attest</i> button.
+2. Select the _Attest_ button.
-- Review the <i>Claims Data Usage Protocols</i>.
+3. Review the _Claims Data Usage Protocols_.
-- Select <i>I hereby certify that I understand the attestation above</i>.
+4. Select _I hereby certify that I understand the attestation above_.
-- Select <i>Confirm</i>.
+5. Select _Confirm_.

-To add multiple Attestors, follow the same steps and select the <i>Re-attest</i> button in step 4.
+To add multiple Attestors, follow the same steps and select the _Re-attest_ button in step 4.

 #### What are the requirements to be an Attestor?